 Defense-wide Manufacturing Science & Technology (DMS&T)

 DMS&T was established in FY08 to address needs beyond the risk of a single Service or agency and to complement those other components' ManTech programs.
-The Program focuses on cross-cutting defense manufacturing needs – those that are beyond the ability of a single service to address – and to stimulate the early development of manufacturing processes and enterprise business practices concurrent with S&T development to achieve the largest cost-effective impact and facilitate the developments enabling capabilities to our Warfighters.
+The Program focuses on cross-cutting defense manufacturing needs – those that are beyond the ability of a single service to address – and stimulates the early development of manufacturing processes and enterprise business practices concurrent with S&T development to achieve the largest cost-effective impact and facilitate the developments enabling capabilities to our Warfighters.

 What Makes a Good DMS&T Project?